stspbu/ton-connect/README.md

 This software is provided "as is" without warranty of any kind.<br>
 Do not use it in your production unless you know what you are doing.

-The library has only been tested with Tonkeeper login.
+The library has only been tested with Tonkeeper app.

 ## Installation
 Run 'install' from the repository folder: